Tornadoes of 2024: February 14 (Cyprus and Turkey)

-An IF1.5 tornado struck populated areas in Germasogeia, Limassol, Cyprus on the night of February 14.
-Roughly 200 homes and apartment buildings sustained roof damage, some of which had a considerable amount of their roof tiles removed.
+An IF1.5 and IF2 tornado struck populated areas in Germasogeia, Limassol, Cyprus on the night of February 14.
+Roughly 200 homes and apartment buildings sustained roof damage, some of which had a considerable amount of their roof tiles removed and 2 that had their entire roofs ripped off.
 Trees, signs, and fences were downed, and a crane at a construction site collapsed.
 Dozens of cars were damaged by flying debris as well.
 One person was injured and multiple families were displaced from their homes.
 Additionally, an IF0.5 tornado touched down in Tece, Mersin Province, Turkey, damaging trees.